pygfx/wgpu-py/README.md

 ## Introduction

-In short, this is a Python lib wrapping the Rust wgpu lib and exposing it with a Pythonic API similar to WebGPU.
+In short, this is a Python lib wrapping [wgpu-native](https://github.com/gfx-rs/wgpu) and exposing it with a Pythonic API similar to the [WebGPU spec](https://gpuweb.github.io/gpuweb/).

 The OpenGL API is old and showing it's cracks.
 New API's like Vulkan, Metal and DX12 provide a modern way to control the GPU, but these API's are too low-level for general use.
 The WebGPU API follows the same concepts, but with a simpler (higher level) spelling.
 The Python `wgpu` library brings the WebGPU API to Python.
-Based on [wgpu-native](https://github.com/gfx-rs/wgpu).

 To get an idea of what this API looks like have a look at [triangle.py](https://github.com/almarklein/wgpu-py/blob/master/examples/triangle.py) and the other [examples](https://github.com/almarklein/wgpu-py/blob/master/examples/).

 ## Status

-*This is experimental, work in progress, you probably don't want to use this just yet!*

-* We have a few working examples!
+*The wgpu-API has not settled yet, use with care!*

+* Coverage of the WebGPU spec is about 95%.
+* Test coverage of the API is 100%.
 * Support for Windows and Linux.
 Support for MacOS is underway.
-* We have not fully implemented the API yet.
 * The API may change.
-We're still figuring out what works best.
-* The API may change more.
 Until WebGPU settles as a standard, its specification may change, and with that our API will probably too.